svetlana-volodina/python_training/README.md

-# Repository for python training
+# Repository for python training_2018